-Real-Time Control involves retrofitting stormwater infrastructure with sensors, valves, actuators, and digital software to enable the system to adapt to changing conditions.
-Fig. 26 The system can improve the management and capture of stormwater flows and improve water quality.
-Examples of this include rubber dams triggered to inflate and store water upstream in pipes, or to direct heavy runoff toward underused storage areas, and valves that are triggered to drain ponds when a storm is forecast, creating additional storage for anticipated runoff.
+Real-Time Control involves retrofitting stormwater infrastructure with sensors, valves, actuators, and digital software to enable the system to adapt to changing conditions.^{vii,26} The system can improve the management and capture of stormwater flows and improve water quality.
+Examples of this include rubber dams triggered to inflate and store water upstream in pipes, or to direct heavy runoff toward underused storage areas,27 and valves that are triggered to drain ponds when a storm is forecast, creating additional storage for anticipated runoff.26 remote controls, can use the data obtained from the continuous monitoring to adjust the facility to meet a range of objectives, such as increased storage or improved water quality.28

 Continuous Monitoring and Adaptive Control (CMAC) is an application of Real-Time Control that connects to the Internet to continuously monitor stormwater flow and triggers the system to automatically respond to flow changes.
-Managers, or the software itself through vil This software typically uses sensor networks and the Internet of Things to remotely monitor and make decisions (see Chapter 11 for more on this technology).
+Managers, or the software itself through

+^{} This software typically uses sensor networks and the Internet of Things to remotely monitor and make decisions (see Chapter 11 for more on this technology).